levelup/palabre-extensions/README.md

 void publishUpdateStatus(ExtensionUpdateStatus data) //sends the update's status and progress

-void publishAccountInfo(ExtensionAccountInfo data) //sends some informations about the users identity (for example his avatar)
+void publishAccountInfo(ExtensionAccountInfo data) //sends some information about the users identity (for example his avatar)
 ```

 ### Persist data